The way we develop, deliver and operate software has changed

 - Continuous Monitoring & Alerting Post Deployment: In an era of frequent new vulnerabilities, continuous monitoring of the security posture post-deployment is critical.

 This blog post has aimed to shed light on the changing landscape of software delivery security.
 While the evolving digital environment continues to present new challenges, it’s clear that innovative, data-driven solutions can pave the way for secure, efficient, and flexible software delivery.
 By integrating security into every step of the delivery process, we can effectively mitigate risks without compromising on speed or diversity of applications.
 The future of software delivery lies in a paradigm where speed, security, diversity, and flexibility are not mutually exclusive but integral components of a robust delivery ecosystem.
+So it is imperative that teams of all sizes define best practices around delivery and deployment security.

 Founded with the vision of “delivering software without human intervention,” OpsMx enables customers to transform and automate their software delivery processes.
 OpsMx builds on open-source Spinnaker and Argo with services and software that helps DevOps teams SHIP BETTER SOFTWARE FASTER.